ro22e0/Javanaise-spring-api/README.md

 How to start the server
 =======================

-To start the server you need to have a MYSQL server installed in your host machine with this username and password "root"/"root".
+To start the server you need to have a MYSQL server installed in your host machine with this username and password "javanaise"/"javanaise".
 After the mysql-server installed with the good username and password, you will have to create a database "rssflux_dev".

-After all this steps done you can execute this command in a terminal `./gradlew bootrun` and connect at localhost:8443
+When all this steps done you can execute this command in a terminal `./gradlew bootrun` and connect at localhost:8080

-REStApi
+RestApi
 =======

-We will use a REStApi to communicate between all our application.
-All the request to the web api will be at this address `localhost:8443`.
+We will use a REStApi to communicate between all our applications.
+All the requests to the API are describe on the [wiki](https://github.com/ro22e0/Javanaise-spring-api/wiki).

 Data Model
 ==========